250 E. Arapahoe St., P.O. Box 112

 Thermopolis WY 82443

-For over 45 years we have some great stories of helping students and families change their lives.
+From over 50 years of service , we have some great stories of helping students and families change their lives.
 During that time students have transitioned from our program to a variety of placements.
 Below are just some of the success stories.

 Parents, district personnel, and DFS caseworkers report to us regarding the success of students who have transitioned from the NW BOCES program.
 A young teenage girl entered the program and continued in the program for 7 months.
 She worked through the levels program and transitioned back into her family home and local school district in Cody.
 Since that time she has successfully held a job while in High School, graduated from High School, is living in her own apartment, holds a job, and has positive relationships with her family.
 This young lady prior to entering the NW BOCES program was severely out of control in the family home endangering herself and others.